Domain-Aware Machine Learning for Accelerating MILP-Based Motion Planning with Temporal Logic and Chance Constraints: Background and Problem Formulation

 \subsection{Encoding DT-STL Planning Problems as MILP-Based Planning Problems}

-We are now in a position to formulate the DT-STL motion planning problem, which is defined as follows:

-The planning problem in \eqref{eq:STL_oc} differs from the MILP-based planning problem in \eqref{eq:milp_oc} only in the last constraint.
-In fact, there are different ways to encode the constraint $(\vx,0) \models \varphi $ in \eqref{eq:STL_constraint} in the form of an integer constraint as in \eqref{eq:binary_constraint}.

-In our implementation, we use the \emph{stlpy} package \cite{kurtz2022mixed}, which relies on the MILP encoding presented in \cite[Section 5]{belta2019formal}.
-This encoding assumes that the DT-STL formula $\varphi$ is in negative normal form, i.e., that is has no negations.
-This is without loss of generality as every DT-STL formula $\varphi$ can be translated into a semantically equivalent DT-STL formula $\varphi_\text{NNF}$ that is in negative normal form, see \cite[Section 4]{sadraddini2015robust} for details.
-We next summarize this MILP encoding.
+We are now in a position to formulate the DT-STL motion planning problem which differs from the MILP-based planning problem in \eqref{eq:milp_oc} only in the last constraint $c(\vx,\vz) = 1$, which is now replaced by the satisfaction constraint $(\vx,0) \models \varphi$.
+In our implementation, we use the stlpy package \citep{kurtz2022mixed} to encode the constraint $(\vx,0) \models \varphi$ into mixed-integer constraints, which assumes $\varphi$ is in negative normal form \citep[Section 5]{belta2019formal}.
+This is without loss of generality as every DT-STL formula $\varphi$ can be translated into a semantically equivalent DT-STL formula $\varphi_\text{NNF}$ that is in negative normal form \citep[Section 4]{sadraddini2015robust}.
+For this MILP encoding, predicates are encoded using binary variables via the Big-M method.
+Boolean and temporal operators are handled through recursive binary inequalities.
+Satisfaction of the constraint is enforced by setting the root binary variable $\vz_0^{\varphi_\text{NNF}}=1$, corresponding to integer constraint within the MILP-based planning problem \eqref{eq:milp_oc}.
+A detailed formulation of the DT-STL problem and the corresponding MILP encoding is provided in Appendix.